graphops/file-hosting-service/docs/server_guide.md

 You are open for business!

+### Performance and Monitoring

+Basic service metrics are hosted at the address configued by `common.server.metrics_host_and_port`, default at "0.0.0.0:7601".
+Optionally separate metrics are tracked specifically for file service performances at `server.metrics_host_and_port`.
+The metrics are minimal and please submit feedback for additional specific measurements.

 ### Security Considerations

 The server enforces various security measures to protect user data and system integrity.
 These measures include: